ricky03373/bike-buyer-analysis/README.md

 This project involves:
 - Exploratory Data Analysis (EDA)
 - Missing value imputation using **SimpleImputer** (scikit-learn)
-- Label encoding of categorical features
+- Label encoding of categorical variables

 The goal is to clean and preprocess the Bike Buyer dataset using Python and prepare it for machine learning tasks.